top of page

 • Opt in to Ocean Mode for cover beyond 12 NM

-In regards to the 2 month rule, the current anecdotal reports are that the 2 month rule is only being applied when people spend 2 months in a country where Starlink's currently not authorised.
+In regards to the 2 month rule, current on-the-ground reports are that the 2 month rule is only being applied when people spend 2 months in a country where Starlink's currently not authorised.
 Personally we've spent years outside of our home country in other supported countries, with no issue.

-With Roam there is an option for people to switch on mobile priority data and pay by the GB, which enables you to use it during offshore passages and ocean crossings.
-There was an attempt to remove the toggle in October 2024, which was ultimately reversed after widespread community outcry.
-The priority data switch can be found in the app and is now labelled "Ocean Mode".
+With a Roam plan, you can switch on "Ocean Mode" in the app and pay by the GB to use Starlink during offshore passages There was an attempt to remove the toggle in October 2024, which was called "Priority Data" at the time, but that was ultimately reversed after widespread community outcry.

 Starlink for Maritime

-Previously there was an option on the Starlink website for Starlink Boats.
-The marketing for this has changed to Starlink for Maritime, and it seems directed more towards commercial vessels like fishing boats and cargo ships.
-That said, I do know cruisers using these plans after having their Roam account suspended for being outside a supported country for 2 months.
+Previously there was an option on the Starlink website called Starlink Boats.
+The marketing has changed to Starlink for Maritime, and it's now directed more towards commercial vessels like fishing boats and cargo ships.
+That said, there are cruisers using these plans after having their Roam account suspended for being outside a supported country for 2 months.

 Under the Starlink for Maritime category there are 4 main plans which include normal and priority data.
 Sometimes these plans are marketed simply as the Global Priority Plans.